SinghTechx/singhtechx/_posts/2025-12-20-What-Is-Kubernetes?-My-Beginner-Journey-into-K8s-and-Security.md

 ### What Is Kubernetes?
 My Journey from Zero Knowledge

-When I first start study Kubernetes (K8s), I have no knowledge what it is and what the use of it.
+When I first started studying Kubernetes (K8s), I have no knowledge what it is and what the use of it.
 I’m now fully digging deep into Kubernetes and learning it step by step.
 Through this blog series, I’ll keep sharing my progress around Kubernetes, its features, security issues, and most importantly, real-world remediations.

 This blog is written from a beginner’s point of view, especially for people who are new to Kubernetes and want to understand it in simple terms.